OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

 More technical details are available from the module [Other JVM languages](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/OtherJVM.languages), in this project.

-Then, a un-anticipated shift happened: the emergence of the Containers, like `Docker`.
+Then, an un-anticipated shift happened: the emergence of the Containers, like `Docker`.
 Docker is generating system images.
 It provides an environment - an operating system - onto which you can run the programs you need.